ngist/kmip_server/README.md

 7. Open storage manager click your storage pool and open global settings
    a.
 Reset your vault and configure it to use KMIP.
 This will clear the keys from your local key vault.
 8. The client certs are only valid for 3 years, and the Root CA is valid for 10.
 You'll need to periodically refresh the ceets on your NAS to do this ssh into the EC2 instance run `./renew_certs.sh` and then redownload the cert package and distribute the certs.
 There's no built-in script for refreshing the Root CA, but you can copy from the init script every 10 years, assuming your still using this.
+9. OPTIONAL: Unmount the luks img, and make a backup.
+10. OPTIONAL: Follow https://www.reddit.com/r/synology/comments/1fe200i/how_to_setup_volume_encryption_with_remote_kmip/ to automatically unmount the luks volume and turn off the kmip server when not in use.

 # Troubleshooting:
 1. Did you skip step 5 above?